 Booby trap device; destructive device; firearm (any weapon which will expel a projectile by the action of an explosive); and handgun (any pistol or revolver originally designed to be fired by the use of a single hand, or any other firearm originally designed to be fired by the use of a single hand).

-Except where expressly and specifically permitted by Kentucky Revised Statute, the carrying, bringing, using, or possessing any weapon or dangerous instrument in any school building, on school grounds, in any school vehicle or at any school-sponsored activity is prohibited.
+Except where expressly and specifically permitted by Kentucky Revised Statute, the carrying, bringing, using, or possessing any weapon or dangerous instrument in any school building, on school grounds or a bus stop, in any school vehicle or at any school-sponsored activity is prohibited.

 Violation of this policy by students shall require that the Principal immediately make a report to the Executive Director/designee, who shall collaborate with the Superintendent of the sending district to determine if charges for expulsion from the school should be filed.
 In addition, when they have reasonable belief that a violation has taken place, the Principal shall immediately report to law enforcement officials when an act has occurred on school property or at a school-sponsored function that involves student possession of a firearm in violation of the law or assault involving the use of a weapon.